389ds/389ds.github.io/docs/389ds/design/memberof-scalability.md

 # Implementation

-## 48856 caching of groups parents
+## 49031 caching of groups ancestors

-The proposal for the ticket [48856](https://fedorahosted.org/389/ticket/48856) is to create a cache that will keep, for a given group, the parents (direct) DNs  of that group.
-Parents of non-group entries (leafs) are **not** stored in that cache.
+The proposal for the ticket [49031](https://fedorahosted.org/389/ticket/49031) is to create a cache that will keep, for a given group, the ancestors DNs  of that group.
+Ancestors of non-group entries (leafs) are **not keeped** in that cache.

 ### cache life cycle